-Peperomia obtusifolia is prone to spider mites infestations.
+Peperomia obtusifolia is non-toxic to cats and dogs

 Is Peperomia obtusifolia care difficult?

-Peperomia obtusifolia care is relatively easy and very similar to Peperomia metallica and Peperomia rotundifolia care.
+Peperomia obtusifolia care is relatively easy and similar to Peperomia metallica and rotundifolia care.

-Peperomia obtusifolia thrives well in average room temperature, has no out-of-the-ordinary-demands on potting soil, is not particularly prone to plant pests and does well in moderate to low light.
+It thrives well in average room temperature, has no out-of-the-ordinary demands on potting soil, is not particularly prone to plant pests, and does well in moderate to low light.

-If you would indeed like to get your hands on one of these beautiful Peperomia obtusifolia plants, please have a look at our article: The 13 Best Places to Buy Plants Online in the US.
+If you would like to get your hands on one of these beautiful Peperomia plants, please look at my article: The 13 Best Places to Buy Plants Online in the US.

-If you are looking for a somewhat more challenging houseplant to take care for, you could always go for a fern such as the Boston Fern or the Maidenhaid Fern.
+If you are looking for a somewhat more challenging houseplant to take care of, you could always go for a fern such as the Boston Fern or the Maidenhair Fern.